Bacolod City Western Visayas, Philippines Travel Guide

 Barquillos (thin rolled wafer cookies), Half-moon Cookies (crescent-shaped butter cookies with custard topping), and Dulce Gatas (caramelized condensed milk) are beloved treats.

 Dedicated fine dining establishments are limited.
-Upscale hotels like L'Fisher Lodging and Seda Capitol Central offer sophisticated eating experiences within their in-house restaurants.
+Upscale places like L'Fisher Lodging and Seda Capitol Central offer sophisticated eating experiences within their in-house restaurants.

 Numerous mid-range options along Lacson Street and within major malls (SM City Bacolod, Ayala Malls Capitol Central).